amrvac/amrvac/doc/par.md

 _iw=1_).

-When using PPM as a limiter, minor differences can be obtained using the switches flatppm, flatcd, flatsh.
-The last two are meant to minimize potential ripples around contact discontuinities (flatcd) or shocks (flatsh), but one should first try without these flattenings (default behavior).
+When using PPM as a limiter, minor differences can be obtained using the switches flatcd and flatsh.
+These are meant to minimize potential ripples around contact discontuinities (flatcd) or shocks (flatsh), but one should first try without these flattenings (default behavior).
 PPM is actually only used in a quadratic reconstruction from center to edge, requires the use